An Established Leader in Advanced Orthopedic Care

 - Decreased readmissions back to the hospital up to 90 days after surgery.

 - Decreased the length of time patients need to spend in the hospital after surgery, therefore improving outcomes.

 - Decreased complications by partnering with rehabilitation facilities so that the same nurses and physicians continue to work with you and follow up on your progress post-surgery.

 - Increased patient satisfaction – In a departmental survey, 100% of our patients say they will use our Hospital and surgeons again.

 Our board certified surgeons collaborate with certified nurses, therapists, and other allied health professionals to bring the highest quality of care throughout each phase of the joint replacement surgery experience.
 We treat a variety of conditions including:

 - Post-traumatic arthritis (Arthritis following an injury)

 - Hip pain or knee pain of unknown cause

 - Avascular Necrosis (AVN)

-Joint replacement services offered by the Winthrop Department of Orthopedics include:
+Joint replacement services offered by the NYU Winthrop Department of Orthopedics include: